TAF Grants: Building Sector

 Location of residency: CanadaView website Save Need help writing this grant?

-The Atmospheric Fund provides grants to community groups, charities, non-profit organizations, and municipalities in the Greater Toronto and Hamilton Area (GTHA) for projects that have the potential to significantly reduce greenhouse gases and/or air pollution in Toronto.
-We offer this support because we understand that solutions to climate change and air pollution require action at the community level.
+The Atmospheric Fund (TAF) provides grants to charities, not-for-profit organizations, and municipalities in the Greater Toronto and Hamilton Area (GTHA) for projects that have the potential to significantly reduce carbon emissions in the region and/or air pollution in Toronto.